 Check that the VARIAC is at 0% and then wire the VARIAC to the three-phase outlet, and connect the setup (Figure 1).

-Check the circuit and then turn on the three-phase source.
+Double-check that the circuit connections are as shown in Figure 1, and then turn on the three-phase source.

 Quickly increase the VARIAC output until each of the digital power meters reads around 208 V.